 This mussel dish is easy enough to make any time, but worthy of taking center place when serving appetizers.
 I have to admit that, although we almost always eat seafood on Christmas Eve, I’m not fixated on the traditional Italian seven-seafood idea and serve this instead.—Toni Lydecker

 Never eat mussels whose shells are cracked, open, or any that refuse to close their shells when you handle or tap them, those are likely dying or dead.
 And be sure that they smell like the ocean, briny and like sea air, not fishy.
 Try to cook the mussels immediately (unwrap them as soon as you get home).
 If you have to wait, place them in a bowl and cover them with a damp towel so they can breathe.

-The allotment of seasoned bread crumbs in this recipe ensures a crisp, albeit scanty, embellishment.
-If you’re the carb-craving sort and crave a more ample embellishment, do some simple math and make an additional half batch bread crumbs.
-Or, go one better and make a double or even triple batch to stash in the freezer for next time.
-(If you lack bread crumbs, toss 1 or 2 slices bread, torn into several pieces, in a food processor and pulse until reduced to medium crumbs.
-If the bread crumbs are made from fresh bread, toast them ever so slightly in a dry skillet or a toaster oven set on low heat just until dry.
+If you lack bread crumbs, toss 1 or 2 slices of bread, torn into several pieces, in a food processor and pulse until reduced to medium crumbs.
+If you’re going to make the bread crumbs from fresh bread, toast the slices lightly in a dry skillet or a toaster oven set on low heat just until dry, before whizzing them up.

 - 1 cup bread crumbs, from fresh or day-old white bread